 The satellite is a follow-up of NASA's highly successful Kepler space telescope, which found thousands of exoplanets during a decade of work after its launch in 2009.
 (Kepler ran out of fuel in 2018, but its data archive continues to be analyzed and could yield more planets).

 TESS, however, focuses on stars that are 30 to 100 times brighter than those Kepler examined, NASA said.
 It's much easier for ground telescopes to follow up on observations if the stars are bright, and easy to spot.
-The discovered exoplanets will also be useful for the upcoming James Webb Space Telescope, which can examine them for more information for their atmosphere and composition after it launches in 2020.
+The exoplanets TESS discovers will also be useful for the upcoming James Webb Space Telescope, which can examine the planets for more information on their atmosphere and composition, after it launches no earlier than 2021.

 Like Kepler, TESS examines variations in the brightness of stars.
 If an exoplanet passes in front of a star (called a planetary transit), it blocks a portion of the light and causes the brightness to dip.
 The mission is expected to collect thousands of candidate exoplanets, including Earth-sized and "super-Earth-size" planets.
 This will help astronomers better understand the structure of solar systems outside of our Earth, and provide insights into how our own solar system formed.